JBZoo/CSV-Blueprint/README.md

 # This will not affect the validator, but will make it easier for you to navigate.
 # For convenience, use the first line as a header (if possible).
 columns:
   - name: Column Name (header)          # Any custom name of the column in the CSV file (first row).
-Required if "csv_structure.header" is true.
+Required if "csv.header" is true.
     description: Lorem ipsum            # Description of the column.
 Not used in the validation process.
     example: Some example               # Example of the column value.
 Schema will also check this value on its own.

-    # Important notes about the validation rules.
-    # 1. All rules except "not_empty" ignored for empty strings (length 0).
-    #    If the value must be non-empty, use "not_empty" as extra rule!
-    # 2. All rules don't depend on each other.
-They are independent.
-    #    They know nothing about each other and cannot influence each other.
-    # 3. You can use the rules in any combination.
-Or not use any of them.
-    #    They are grouped below simply for ease of navigation and reading.
-    # 4. If you see the value for the rule is "true" - that's just an enable flag.
-    #    In other cases, these are rule parameters.
-    # 5. The order of rules execution is the same as in the schema.
-But it doesn't matter.
-    #    The result will be the same in any order.
-    # 6. Most of the rules are case-sensitive.
-Unless otherwise specified.
-    # 7. As backup plan, you always can use the "regex" rule.
-ON YOUR OWN RISK!
+    # If the column is required.
+If true, the column must be present in the CSV file.
+If false, the column can be missing in the CSV file.
+    # So, if you want to make the column optional, set this value to false, and it will validate the column only if it is present.
+    # By default, the column is required.
+It works only if "csv.header" is true and "structural_rules.allow_extra_columns" is false.
+    required: true

     ####################################################################################################################
     # Data validation for each(!) value in the column.
+Please, see notes in README.md
     # Every rule is optional.
     rules:
       # General rules